Ad Network Detector

 - Supply path

-- The chain of seller relationships used to sell an ad opportunity, often reviewed through page evidence,
+- The seller relationship path used to sell an ad opportunity, often reviewed through page evidence,

 ads.txt, sellers.json, and SupplyChain data.